Xilinx/PYNQ/docs/source/pynq_libraries.rst

 Zynq platforms usually have many more IO pins available than a typical embedded system.
 Dedicated hardware controllers and additional soft processors can be implemented in the PL and connected to external interfaces.
-This means performance on these interfaces can be much higher than other embedded system.
+This means performance on these interfaces can be much higher than other embedded systems.

 PYNQ runs on Linux which uses the following Zynq PS peripherals by default: SD Card to boot the system and host the Linux file system, Ethernet to connect to